 - Post-Disaster Fire Assistance, Natural Resources Conservation Services California, United States Department of Agriculture

 - Contact your local food bank for ways to help.
 Donations of household goods can be made to the normal agencies or organizations that accept these goods.
 Please do not drop off donations at evacuation sites or Fire Base Camps.
-These sites have sufficient resources at this time.

 - Evacuation Order – Immediate threat to life.
 This is a lawful order to leave now.
 The area is lawfully closed to public access.